WeChat: Others

 In 2017, WeChat was reported to be developing an augmented reality (AR) platform as part of its service offering.
 Its artificial intelligence team was working on a 3D rendering engine to create a realistic appearance of detailed objects in smartphone-based AR apps.
 They were also developing a simultaneous localization and mapping technology, which would help calculate the position of virtual objects relative to their environment, enabling AR interactions without the need for markers, such as Quick Response codes or special images.

-In late 2019, WeChat released dark theme for Android users.
-It was released later in early 2020 for iOS amidst rumors that WeChat would be removed from the Apple store if they do not release dark theme.
+Chinese courts allow the parties to communicate with the courts via WeChat, through which parties can file lawsuits, participate in proceedings, present evidence, and listen to verdicts.
+As of December 2019, more than 3 million parties had used WeChat for litigation.

 In spring 2020, WeChat users are now able to change their WeChat ID more than once, being allowed to change their username only once per year.
 Prior to this, a WeChat ID could not be changed more than once.

 On 17 June 2020, WeChat released a new add-on called "WeChat Nudge".
 The feature was first introduced in MSN Messenger 7.0, in 2005.
 The feature was called Buzz in Yahoo!
 Messenger and the feature had interoperability with MSN Messenger's Nudge.
 Similar to Messenger and Yahoo, users can access WeChat Nudge by double-clicking on other users' profiles in the chat.
 This virtually shakes user's profile photo and sends a vibration notification.
-Both users must have the latest Wechat update(7.0.13).
-If a user does not have the latest update they can't nudge another user but can still receive nudges.
+Both users must have the latest Wechat update.
+If a user does not have the latest update they will be unable to nudge another user, but can still receive nudges.
 A user can only nudge another user if they have previous conversations.
 Newly added friends without previous messages cannot nudge each other.